flcamarao/flcamarao.github.io/_pages/about.md

   - /about.html
 ---

 Unleashing the power of data & code, one line at a time!
-I'm a Data Scientist, Systems Architect, and Software Engineer on a mission to transform complex problems into elegant solutions.
+I'm a Digital Transformer, Data Scientist, Systems Architect, and Software Engineer on a mission to transform complex problems into elegant solutions.
 Armed with curiosity and creativity, I venture into the realms of data, technology, and innovation, striving to make a lasting impact.
 Let's connect and create something extraordinary together!